A Survey of Deep Graph Clustering: Taxonomy, Challenge, Application, and Open Resource: Challenge Opportunity

 To solve this problem, one potential solution is to perform clustering based on density \cite{DPCA}.
 Concretely, the clustering network should be designed to assign the high-density data area as the cluster centers and regard the low-density data area as the decision borders.
-Besides, another potential solution technology is deep reinforcement learning \cite{RL_survey}.
-To be specific, in an unsupervised scenario, recognizing the cluster number in the graph data can be modeled as the Markov decision process and be handled with the deep reinforcement neural networks.
+Besides, another potential solution technology is deep reinforcement learning \cite{RL_survey,liuyue_RGC}.
+To be specific, in an unsupervised scenario, recognizing the cluster number in the graph data can be modeled as the Markov decision process and be handled with deep reinforcement neural networks.
+More cluster number determination methods refer to \cite{determine_k}.
 In the next section, we will introduce the applications of deep graph clustering in four domains.